LambdaTest/Ruby-HyperExecute-Sample/README.md

      - rspec_results.html
 ```

-HyperExecute also facilitates the provision to download the artefacts on your local machine.
-To download the artefacts, click on Artefacts button corresponding to the associated TestID.
+HyperExecute also facilitates the provision to download the artifacts on your local machine.
+To download the artifacts, click on Artifacts button corresponding to the associated TestID.

 <img width="1439" alt="image" src="https://user-images.githubusercontent.com/76988093/160451835-5b15b142-de9b-4f67-b68b-586043b53eb1.png">